-A previously looked after child is a child who, immediately following being looked after, was subject to an adoption or subject to a child arrangements, or special guardianship order including those who appear to Merton as the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A previously looked after child is a child who, immediately following being looked after, was subject to an adoption or subject to a child arrangements, or special guardianship

-4.5.2 Professionally Supported Medical Reasons or Exceptional Social Reasons evidence provided demonstrates that the child must attend a particular school and cannot reasonably attend an alternative school.
+4.5.2 Professionally Supported Medical Reasons or Exceptional Social Reasons

 Applicants wishing to be considered under this criterion must supply professional evidence supporting their case at the time of application.
-Providing evidence does not guarantee priority under this criterion; the School Admissions Team will consider if the
+Providing evidence does not guarantee priority under this criterion; the School Admissions Team will consider if the evidence provided demonstrates that the child must attend a particular school and cannot reasonably attend an alternative school.